conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/TypingBacteria_MLST_UNIX.md

 ```

 3. Install MLST using conda
-  * It is recommended to always install packages in their own environments so here will we create an enironment and install ABRitamr in one step.
+  * It is recommended to always install packages in their own environments so here will we create an enironment and install MLST in one step.

 ```c
 mamba create -n mlst -c bioconda mlst -y